StanfordVL/OmniGibson/docs/objects.md

 │
 └───shape
 │   └───visual
 │   │    │   # Directory containing visual meshes (vm) of the object.
-Used for iGibson's rendering.
+Used for OmniGibson's rendering.
 Encrypted │   │    │   # All objs are UV mapped onto the same texture, linked by default.mtl.
 All faces are triangles.
 │   │    │  vm1.encrypted.obj
 │   │    │  vm2.encrypted.obj